Ankourii/Visualization-project/README.md

 You can find the power bi dashboard in folder power bi.

-As it was expected, the moon phases with the most births are waning gibbous, waning crescent waxing crescent and waxing gibbous (which are the ones that last the longest).
+I will talk about the clustered column graph first.
+As it was expected, the moon phases with the most births are waning gibbous, waning crescent, waxing crescent and waxing gibbous (which are the ones that last the longest).
 Last quarter, first quarter full moon and new moon have far less births since each of them normally only lasts 1 day per month.
 The rarest phases are Solar and Lunar eclipses, which also consecuently have the least amount of births.

-As for the days of the month, obviously the day with the least amount of births is the 31st since not all months have 31 days.
+Moving on to the stacked bar chart for the days of the month, obviously the day with the least amount of births is the 31st since not all months have 31 days.
 It is followed by the 30th and 29th which we could blame February for.
 We can see that the day with the most births is the 18th of each month but the difference is insignificant.

-When it comes to the days of the week babies are born on, it looks like the day with the most births is Tuesday, followed by Friday and Wednesday, and the days with the least amounts of births are Sundays and Saturdays.
+When it comes to the days of the week babies are born on, as per the donut chart, it looks like the day with the most births is Tuesday, followed by Friday and Wednesday, and the days with the least amounts of births are Sundays and Saturdays.

-I would say that the most interesting graph is the one of the evolution of birth numbers throughout the years.
+I would say that the most interesting graph is the line graph of the evolution of birth numbers throughout the years.
 In 1994 there are almost 4 million births, but it seems that for some reason they are descending until they hit an all time low in 1997 and start increasing again.
 The number of births reaches a peak in 2000, starts lowering again until 2002 when it starts increasing once more.